cuauhtlahuac/angular-first-steps/my-app/CourseStructure/Directives.md

 - We can build custom Directives
 - `*` when we use the star is because is a structural directive, that means is that gonna change the structure of DOM.
 - `#` To manage internal variables inside the template.

+### attribute directives
+- Are for styles, to change tyles
+- [ngStyle] Expect a javascript object with styles